cloudemprise/cfn-ovpn-cli/README.md

 > To do: Explain the issue surrounding <export RANDFILE=/tmp/.rnd>

-**********
+***

+## Program Methodology

+AWS CLI one-liner..., Bash..., convenient integration with Linux OS...

+The first part of the shell script requests an assortment of parameters from the Script-Caller; pertaining to the project prerequisites and other program environment variables.
+Before any further processing or API calls are made, some rudimentary error checking and validation is performed on the project environment to pick up on any silly mistakes or obvious errors.

+The next part of the script then builds a mix of IAM Control Access Policies and EC2 Instance Profiles of least privilege as well as operating system, utility and client configuration files.
+These artefacts and other significant project documents are then uploaded into Cloud Storage as reference material for further operational activities as well as an archive of record.

+The Cloud infrastructure provisioning process now commences and takes the form of a three stage AWS CloudFormation Stack creation and update procedure.
+The First-Stage involves the provisioning of the idempotent architectural elements while the Second-Stage comprises the creation of two custom configured interrelated Golden Amazon Machine Image (AMI) snapshots.
+Each of which, represents either the Public or Private component of the system; namely the internet facing OpenVPN Server and the isolated PKI framework element, respectively.
+The final piece of the puzzle, i.e. Third-Stage is the creation of a fault-tolerant, auto-scaling, load-balanced server appliance based off of the preconfigured Public Golden AMI snapshot.

+Lastly, the script generates and collates locally, an assortment of OpenVPN client configuration archives for convenient distribution.

+***

-## Cloudformation
+## Orchestration

+Orchestration is achieved via ...
 AWS Cloudformation is a service that provisions and configures Cloud resources that are declared in a template file.
 The template defines a collection of elements as a single unit called a Stack, simplifying the management of Cloud infrastructure.

 **cfn-ovpn-cli** composes a monolithic hierarchical tree structure of nested Cloudformation Stacks, the orchestration of which is achieved in a three-stage Stack creation/update process that is promoted via a counter variable.
 The crux of the mater is, as noted above, the creation of two custom preconfigured interrelated Golden Amazon Machine Image (AMI) snapshots.
 The flowchart below illustrates the build process and resource dependencies: